 To reduce your environmental impact, the film advocates for a plant-based diet.
 Eating less meat helps to tackle climate change by reducing greenhouse gases from the food industry.

-Cowspiracy is one of the best climate change documentaries that discuss animal agriculture.
+Cowspiracy is one of the best documentaries exploring climate change that discusses animal agriculture.
 This film argues that choosing plants is a necessary step in protecting the earth.

 Stream on Amazon (also available on DVD).